SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Frontonasal dysplasia

-Because enlarged parietal foramina can be a feature of frontonasal dysplasia type 2 and because the two conditions are caused by mutations in the same gene, it is unclear whether these conditions are distinct disorders or part of a disease spectrum.
+Because enlarged parietal foramina can be a feature of frontonasal dysplasia type 2, and because the two conditions are caused by variants in the same gene, it is unclear whether these conditions are distinct disorders or part of a disease spectrum.

 More About This Health Condition